-Across our brands we produce many different types of product ranges, with apparel being our primary product.
+We produce many different types of product ranges, with apparel being our primary product.
 All of our products have individual and complex supply chains dependent upon the product type, raw materials used, processes required to finish the product, any trims required etc.